An ACT Government Website

 Isolate vaccines and place a ‘do not use’ sign on the fridge.

-Continue to store vaccines between +2°C to +8°C. The vaccines may need to be transferred to an alternate purpose-built vaccine refrigerator or cooler if fridge is not back in range.
-Ensure the ACT Health Vaccine Management Unit data logger is transferred with the vaccines.
+Continue to store vaccines between +2°C to +8°C. The vaccines may need to be transferred to an alternate purpose-built vaccine fridge or cooler if fridge is not back in range.

 Take steps to correct the cause of the breach and to prevent it from recurring.